 Abstract

 This document provides an overview of the obtained performance, when the transform selection and signaling scheme (Set of Transforms [3]) is combined with different types of secondary transforms sets.
 In addition to the tests 3.2.1 and 3.2.2 in CE6 [1,2], SoT was also tested together with the secondary transforms of CE6-2.2 and CE6-2.3.
+When combining SoT with CE-6.2.2 secondary transforms, in VTM configuration a BD bitrate saving of -6.32% is achieved for the luma component at an encoder runtime of 246%.
+In BMS configuration still a BD bitrate saving of -0.79% is achieved for luma at an encoder runtime of 40%.
+When combining SoT with CE-6.2.3 secondary transforms, in VTM configuration a BD bitrate saving of -5.82% is achieved for the luma component at an encoder runtime of 252%.
+In BMS configuration still a BD bitrate saving of -0.09% is achieved for luma at an encoder runtime of 41%.

 Set of Transforms